 - Risk allocation & mitigation techniques, including force majeure;

 - The key negotiation points or “red buttons” in PF documentation, including lenders’ and sponsors’ approaches to these points

 - Lender requirements in relation to intercreditor arrangements, insurance, direct agreements and security.

-The course is led by Calvin Walker, who shares his knowledge gained from over 25 years’ experience at two major international law firms , where he advised as lead partner on multiple international project finance transactions.
+The course is run as a one day classroom tutorial or as two half day live webinar sessions and is led by Calvin Walker, who shares his knowledge gained from over 25 years’ experience at two major international law firms , where he advised as lead partner on multiple international project finance transactions.